loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 Epic Story 1: Child Story B | Target Persona(s) | Investable
 ------------ | ------------- | -------------
-I want a client's special pricing to be private to just them and me so other clients don't see the special pricing.| - | - **Test Cases** | **GitHub Issue** | **Complete**
+I want a client's special pricing to be private to just them and me so other clients don't see the special pricing.| [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md) | Yes
+**Test Cases** | **GitHub Issue** | **Complete**
-B1) Make sure there are display rules for who can view special pricing.| - | -
+B1) Make sure there are display rules for who can view special pricing.| [738](https://github.com/dani0198/Loconomics/issues/738) | -

 Epic Story 1: Child Story C | Target Persona(s) | Investable
 ------------ | ------------- | -------------
-I want to reuse some pricing for other clients.| - | - **Test Cases** | **GitHub Issue** | **Complete**
+I want to reuse some pricing for other clients.| [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md) | Yes
+**Test Cases** | **GitHub Issue** | **Complete**
-C1) Make sure service professionals can include more than one client for a special pricing| - | -
+C1) Make sure service professionals can include more than one client for a special pricing| [738](https://github.com/dani0198/Loconomics/issues/738) | -

 Epic Story 1: Child Story D | Target Persona(s) | Investable
 ------------ | ------------- | -------------
-I want to some special pricing to be booked only once, e.g. first-time cleaning so I can spend more time getting the house ready for routine services.| [Claudia the Cleaning Professional](https://github.com/dani0198/Loconomics/docs/Personas/Claudia%20the%20Cleaning%20Professional.md) | -
+I want to some special pricing to be booked only once, e.g. first-time cleaning so I can spend more time getting the house ready for routine services.| [Claudia the Cleaning Professional](https://github.com/dani0198/Loconomics/docs/Personas/Claudia%20the%20Cleaning%20Professional.md) | Yes
 **Test Cases** | **GitHub Issue** | **Complete**
-D1) Make sure there is an option to specify if a service can be booked again.| - | -
+D1) Make sure there is an option to specify if a service can be booked again.| [738](https://github.com/dani0198/Loconomics/issues/738) | -
-D2) Make sure the display rules take this into account.| - | -
+D2) Make sure the display rules take this into account.| [738](https://github.com/dani0198/Loconomics/issues/738) | -

 Epic Story 1: Child Story E | Target Persona(s) | Investable
 ------------ | ------------- | -------------